m50d/m50d.github.com/_posts/2017-05-08-three-way-rivalry.md

 Also there was some stuff with mobile suits.

 In all seriousness this was an excellent episode.
-I was worried I'd've lost track of the plot
+I was worried I'd've lost track of the plot after a few months' break, but